An Immigration Law Firm You Can Trust

 When a U.S. citizen or U.S. permanent resident marries a non-U.S. citizen, the new spouse is eligible to apply for a green card.
 This process is not automatic.
-In fact, to obtain a marriage-based green card for your spouse, you will need to file specific documents and comply with numerous requirements.
-This process is not simple or straightforward, but an experienced immigration attorney can help.
+In fact, to obtain a marriage-based green card for your spouse, you must file specific documents and comply with numerous requirements.
+This process is not simple or straightforward, but experienced immigration attorneys can help.

-Get Help with U.S. Immigration Form I-130, Petition For Alien Relative
+U.S. Immigration Form I-130, Petition for Alien Relative

-We can help you fill out and file all the important forms and supporting documents to obtain a marriage-based green card for your spouse.
-We will also ensure that you meet any deadlines for these benefits so your process continues forward.
+We can help you complete and file all the important forms and supporting documents to obtain a marriage-based green card for your spouse.
+We will also ensure that you meet any deadlines for these benefits so your process continues.

 Here are some of the forms that we prepare for our clients: